arumugamlab/msamtools/README.md

 it in the profiling stage.

 ~~~
 # Get number of entries in the fwd fastq file = number of inserts
 lines=$(zcat sample1.1.fq.gz | wc -l)
-entries=$(expr $lines / 4)   # There are 4 lines per fastq entry
+entries=$(expr \$lines / 4)   # There are 4 lines per fastq entry

 # Use total reads in profiler
-msamtools filter -b -u -l 80 -p 95 -z 80 --besthit sample1.IGC.bam | msamtools profile --multi=proportional --label=sample1 -o sample1.IGC.profile.txt.gz --total=$entries -
+msamtools filter -b -u -l 80 -p 95 -z 80 --besthit sample1.IGC.bam \
+  | msamtools profile --multi=proportional --label=sample1 -o sample1.IGC.profile.txt.gz --total=$entries -
 ~~~

-### 4.4.
+### 5.4.
 Avoiding extremely-low-abundant features <a name="profile-mincount"></a>

 When just a handful of reads map to a feature (genome or contig or gene) in the database, it is not immediately clear if it is just really low abundance or if it was a spurious mapping.
 While it might be real rare features, it is sometimes preferable to only take a feature forward to downstream analysis when a reasonable number of reads map to it.
 From **v1.1.0**, you can use `--mincount` to specify the minimum number of reads that a feature should attract for it to be considered **detected** - meaning **expressed** in metatranscriptomic data or **present** in metagenomic data.
 The specific threshold should be based on the sequencing